DavidGolodetsky/vuepress-blog-boilerplate/src/blog/es6-gotchas.md

 ---
 title: ES6 and beyond.
-Gotchas (part 1)
+Gotchas.
 date: 2020-05-02
 excerpt: I am currently reading - You don’t know JS by Kyle Simpson.
 It’s a popular series of books in the world of web development
 type: post